FairwindsOps/terraform-gke/node_pool/README.md

 #### node\_labels

-Description: Labels to add to the nodes in the pool
+Description: Key Value Pairs of Labels to add to the nodes in the pool

 Type: `map`